uilibs/uiprotect/README.md

 ---

-Python API for Unifi Protect (Unofficial)
+Python API for UniFi Protect (Unofficial)

 ## Looking for maintainers